 NYLC offers many activities and excursions around New York.
-This is a great way to meet new students and practice the English you learn in the class www.one-to-world.org
+This is a great way to meet new students and practice the English you learn in the class

 We recommend going on these trips!
 Meet your classmates and explore the city together.
 New York Public Library also offers free English classes sometimes.
 Go to your local library.
 You can borrow books, movies, and music.
 Watching movies and listening to music is always a great way to practice.
-Go to <a href="https://www.nusic www.tourquest.com
+If you want to make some friends and practice your English, meetup.com is a website that connects people in New York with similar interests like sports, music, languages, etc. There are also many language learning apps that can help, too.
+Download DuoLingo and Learn English Grammar by The British Council.
+Remember to save these apps for outside of class, NOT in the classroom